About

 Feel more confident being you, in your decisions and in the many roles of your life!

-Who I Help
+Who I Support

-How I Help
+How I Support

 In my practice, I am committed to offering space for you to learn more about yourself and how you show up in the many roles in your life so you can be more yourself in all parts of your life.
+I will meet you where you are at with how you see your struggles.
+We understand it together and work to formulate a plan that will work for you.

 Who I am